-- Therapeutic Relationship, e.g., conveying respect to client; attending to the therapeutic relationship; using self of the therapist - Conceptual Abilities, e.g., adopting a systemic view; attending to multiple systems; basing goals, hypotheses and interventions on theory - Contextual Awareness, Knowledge and Skill, e.g., acknowledging family development; attending to culture and context in therapy; incorporating awareness of gender, race, ethnicity, abilities, language, sexual orientation, etc.; integrating analysis of power and social justice/advocacy - Perceptual Competencies, e.g., identifying and intervening in patterns of interaction; distinguishing process from content; identifying self as part of the system - Structuring Therapy, e.g., organizing session; communicating clearly, precisely and effectively; establishing and reviewing goals - Intervention and Evaluative Skills, e.g., linking interventions to theory; recognizing impact of interventions on wider system; intervening intentionally consistently throughout the therapeutic relationship; following up on interventions; formulating and altering treatment plan as needed - Executive/Case Management, e.g., maintaining complete, relevant case notes in a timely manner; completing all required paperwork, letters, contacts, etc. in a professional and timely manner; contacting referral sources/other professionals involved in a timely manner and sharing relevant information; competing effective assessments and appropriately using the DSM IV - Professional Development, e.g., being prepared for supervision /seeking and incorporating feedback from supervisor; being aware of own professional development and self as a therapist; maintaining a professional image, professional boundaries, and positive relationships with colleagues - Other Specific Goals, (1) Articulate the basic principles of just therapy; (2) Provide an introduction to the Cultural Context Model; (3) Develop an understanding of tools and techniques utilized in the Transformative Family Therapy Model; (4) Learn concepts useful for understanding and delivering social-justice based interventions; (5) Increase critical consciousness around issues of race, class, gender, sexual orientation, community and domestic violence.
+• Therapeutic Relationship, e.g., conveying respect to client; attending to the therapeutic relationship; using self of the therapist

+- Conceptual Abilities, e.g., adopting a systemic view; attending to multiple systems; basing goals, hypotheses and interventions on theory - Contextual Awareness, Knowledge and Skill, e.g., acknowledging family development; attending to culture and context in therapy; incorporating awareness of gender, race, ethnicity, abilities, language, sexual orientation, etc.; integrating analysis of power and social justice/advocacy - Perceptual Competencies, e.g. identifying and intervening in patterns of interaction; distinguishing process from content; identifying self as part of the system - Structuring Therapy, e.g., organizing session; communicating clearly, precisely and effectively; establishing and reviewing goals - Intervention and Evaluative Skills, e.g., linking interventions to theory; recognizing impact of interventions on wider system; intervening intentionally and consistently throughout the therapeutic relationship; following up on interventions; formulating and altering treatment plan as needed - Executive/Case Management, e.g., maintaining complete, relevant case notes in a timely manner; completing all required paperwork, letters, contracts, etc. in a professional and timely manner; contacting referral sources/other professionals involved in a timely manner and sharing relevant information; completing effective assessments and appropriately using the DSM V when required - Professional Development, e.g., being prepared for supervision / seeking and incorporating feedback from supervisor; being aware of own professional development and self as a therapist; maintaining a professional image, professional boundaries, and positive relationships with colleagues - Other Specific Goals, (1) Articulate the basic principles of just therapy; (2)Provide an introduction and develop an understanding of tools and techniques utilized in the Transformative Family Therapy Model; (3)Learn concepts useful for understanding and delivering social-justice based interventions; (4) Increase critical consciousness around issues of race, class, gender identity, sexual orientation and ability.